The Legislative Process

 An important phase of the legislative process is the action taken by committees.
 It is during committee action that the most intense consideration is given to the proposed measures; this is also the time when the people are given the opportunity to be heard.
 Each piece of legislation is referred to the committee that has jurisdiction over the area affected by the measure.

-For more information on this step of the legislative process see Introduction and Reference to Committee of How Our Laws Are Made.
+For more information on this step of the legislative process see Introduction and Referral to Committee of How Our Laws Are Made.

 Consideration by Committee